CodedOnQubic/coded-miner-release/README.md

-# CODED Miner for Qubic
+# $0.01 IS CODED

-Qubic CPU miner for the CODED mining pool.
+Qubic CPU Miner for the CODED mining pool.

 ---